Ganesh-Kumatole/Learning-React/src/Notes/07_useState().md

 #### Breaking Down the Syntax

-The syntax for using `useState` is a single line that does three things at once: it declares the state variable, declares the function to update it, and sets its initial value.
+The syntax for `useState` is a single line that does three things at once: it declares the state variable, declares the function to update it, and sets its initial value.

 ```jsx
 const [count, setCount] = useState(0);